zhenghangxu-baymax/zhenghangxu-baymax.github.io/_pages/papers.md

 Work in progress, to be submitted to MSOM

 **Queueing Causal Models for Emergency Department Efficiency**
-(with Opher Baron, Dmitry Krass, Mark van der Laan, and Arik Senderovich)
+(with Opher Baron, Dmitry Krass, Mark van der Laan and Arik Senderovich)
-Work in progress
+Work in progress, to be submitted to Management Science
 - 2025 Rotman TD MDAL Research Grant

 **[Leveraging Advanced Analytics to Streamline the Emergent Dialysis Process at Parkland Hospital](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5066305)**